-Otto Warmbier's condition: What is unresponsive wakefulness?
+Otto Warmbier: What is unresponsive wakefulness?

 What's the cause?

-A magnetic resonance imaging, or MRI, scan of Warmbier showed "extensive loss of brain tissue in all regions of the brain," Dr. Daniel Kanter, professor of neurology and director of the Neurocritical Care Program at the University of Cincinnati Medical Center, told reporters.
+A magnetic resonance imaging, or MRI, scan of Warmbier showed "extensive loss of brain tissue in all regions of the brain," said Dr. Daniel Kanter, professor of neurology and director of the Neurocritical Care Program at the University of Cincinnati Medical Center.

 This type of brain injury is usually seen as a result of cardiopulmonary arrest, meaning heart or lung malfunctions may have prevented oxygen from reaching the brain through a person's blood supply, causing brain tissue to die, he explained.

-When the brain is deprived of oxygen for longer than four minutes during a cardiopulmonary arrest, the risk of brain injury increases significantly, Dr. Robert Glatter, an emergency physician at Lenox Hill Hospital in New York, told CNN.
+When the brain is deprived of oxygen for longer than four minutes during a cardiopulmonary arrest, the risk of brain injury increases significantly, said Dr. Robert Glatter, an emergency physician at Lenox Hill Hospital in New York.

 "Brain cells require oxygen, carried by red blood cells, to survive, so when the heart or lungs are compromised, the cells may not survive," he said.